aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 ## Learning and improving

 Congrats for completing this lab!
 In this lab you walked through running an experiment that took action within a Windows EC2 Instance using AWS Systems Manager and a custom run command.
 Using the integration between Fault Injection Simulator and AWS Systems Manager you can run scripted actions within an EC2 Instance.
-Through this integration you can script events against your applications or run other choas engineering tools and frameworks.
+Through this integration you can script events against your applications or run other chaos engineering tools and frameworks.

 Since this instance wasn't doing anything there aren't any actions.
 To think about how to use this to test a hypothesis and make an improvement consider building custom SSM scripts to run custom scenarios.
 We will conver some of these in the **Common Scenarios** section.